Ankita-P/StockPricePrediction/README.md

   4200_project_report.pdf

 ### Code
-  - There 4 python code files
+  - There are 4 files
     - constant_variables.py -> constant vaiables
     - graph_util.py -> defs to plot graph
     - main.py -> contains the implementation of all the 4 models